rsalmei/zsh-history-to-fish/README.md

 ## Did you like it?

-Thanks for your interest!
+Thank you for your interest!

-I wish this tool can be useful to you! :)
+I've put much ❤️ and effort into this.
+<br>If you appreciate my work you can sponsor me, buy me a coffee!
+The button is on the top right of the page (the big orange one, it's hard to miss 😊)